lualton/notes/books/everybody-lies.md

+*Notes about Everybody Lies by Seth Stephens-Davidowitz*

 Great writer.
 Simple and engaging style.

-Notes about Everybody Lies by Seth Stephens-Davidowitz
+Questionable science.

 ***Everything seems to be 'surprising and counterintuitive'***